 What is Washington famous for?
 There may be several answers: museums and memorials, the White House and the Capitol, and much more.
-For numismatists, this place is also known from another side - 1983 Quarters, but do not confuse them with other quarters like the Seated Liberty Quarter.
-Let's talk more about them today and understand what they are.
+For numismatists, this place is also known from another side - 1983 Quarters, but do not confuse them with other coins like the Seated Liberty Quarter.
+Let us talk more about them today and understand what they are.

 Step Back in the History

-The 1983 Washington Quarters are part of the long-running series of quarters that feature George Washington on the obverse (front) of the coin.
+The 1983 Washington Quarters are part of the long-running series that features George Washington on the obverse (front) of the coin.

 The idea for the Washington Quarter was proposed to commemorate the 200th anniversary of George Washington's birth in 1932.
 It was introduced, replacing the Standing Liberty Quarter.
 The design was created by sculptor John Flanagan and featured a profile of George Washington based on a bust by Jean-Antoine Houdon.